 - Cover letter from chairperson, director, or department head who will be responsible for funds and conduct the program.

-- Proposals will be reviewed after closing date and completed by April 30, 2017.
+- Proposals will be reviewed after closing date.

 - Grant Award Committee: consists of physician(s), nurse/NP/PA(s), administrator(s), health educator(s), student(s), and other experts/professionals as needed.

 The committee reserves the right to reject any or all proposals if they do not comply with the intent of these funds.